Advice

 Few of us can sell a car without needing to buy a replacement.
 If you can sell now, what are you waiting for?
 You could get more for your vehicle if it’s in high demand, and that’s excellent news.
 The best way to get the most money for your used car is to sell it privately.
 But if you don’t want the hassle, there is still an opportunity to sell to a dealership.

 PRO TIP: If selling a car, consider selling it peer-to-peer using Kelley Blue Book’s Private Seller Exchange marketplace.
-It’s a low-cost method that helps consumers earn more for their vehicle than selling to a dealership.
+It’s a low-cost method that helps consumers earn more for their vehicles than selling to a dealership.

 Trading in a Car Now